 THE SPEECH ANALYTICS DILEMMA

-With the amount of data the industry now has available, the ‘gut’ feeling can now actually be displayed numerically and subsequent decisions can be made not only effectively but with measurable and exact results.
-A speech analytics platform increases the data ten-fold, and can turn “anectodal” into “actionable”.
-A typical user may consider the software so that complaint reporting can be achieved for compliance needs.
-However, taking that a step further and the how many can turn into a why are they and a root cause can be performed at scale on all calls.
-By identifying the why relative to complaints and dissatisfaction drivers, an organization can build models to ‘look’ for behaviors of either agents or callers that can help eliminate the complaints and not just report on them.
-Couple that information with a strong marketing or mail campaign and potentially can proactively engage the consumers likely to complain before they do so.
-With today’s platforms, data is virtually unlimited and with that amount of information, companies are only bound by their creativity.
+With the amount of data the industry now has available, ‘gut’ feeling is being overtaken by empirical data.
+Decisions can be made with measurable and exact results.
+The script that has been gospel can be improved by testing variations.
+A speech analytics platform increases the amount of data ten-fold, and can turn “anectodal” into “actionable”.
+For example, by drilling into the why relative to complaints and dissatisfaction drivers, an organization can build models to ‘look’ for behaviors of either agents or callers that can help eliminate complaints.
+Couple that information with a strong marketing or mail campaign, a company can proactively engage its consumers before they complain.
+There are literally dozens of incremental return on investment opportunities that can be pursued with little or no incremental cost.

-Josh Seuberling is the Chief Operating Officer for WayBeyondRewards, a company that provides customers with nationwide access to thousands of dollars in benefits and savings, all in one place. www.waybeyondclub.com
+Josh Seuberling is the Chief Operating Officer for Lendly, a company that provides customers with nationwide access to thousands of dollars in benefits and savings, all in one place.

 Kyle Carter is the founder and Vice President of Delivery for Zenylitics, a company founded to improve call center effectiveness by combining the power AI-powered speech analytics with expert help in interpreting the results.